furkankoykiran/blog.furkankoykiran.github.io/_posts/2024-06-18-blockchain-layer2-scaling-solutions.md

 - **Security**: The network is resistant to attacks
 - **Scalability**: High transaction throughput

-Layer 2 solutions aim to maximize scalability while inheriting security from Layer 1.
+> Layer 2 solutions aim to maximize scalability while inheriting security from Layer 1, effectively working around the trilemma.
+{: .prompt-info }

 ## What Are Layer 2 Solutions?